pnp/blog/content/post/fetch-user-profile-properties-from-site-collection-and-export-to.md

 ## Implementation

--   Open Windows Powershell ISE
+-   Open Windows PowerShell ISE
 -   Create a new file and write a script

 Now we will see all the steps which we required to achieve the solution: